 - 1. Grant Payments.
 Grant payments shall be made upon the completion of those milestones set forth in the IGA, as determined by Metro in accordance with the requirements of the Metro Code and the IGA.
 In general, a portion of the Grant funds may be distributed following execution of the IGA by Metro, with the remainder of the Grant being paid out as progress payments upon completion of the milestones in the IGA.
 Grantees shall submit progress reports to Metro documenting the milestone and the completed deliverables for grant payment. - 2.
 Eligible Grant Expenses.
 The following expenses shall be considered eligible expenses for reimbursement with grant funds: - Materials directly related to project - Consultants' work and expenses on project - Grant applicant staff support directly related to project - Overhead directly attributable to project. - 3.
 Ineligible Grant Expenses.
-Grant requests to reimburse local governments for planning work already completed shall not be considered.
+Grant applications or requests to reimburse local governments for planning work contracted for or completed prior to execution of an approved Grant IGA shall not be considered.